badrap/docs.badrap.io/docs/faq.md

 ## How does the Have I Been Pwned search feature work?

 The Have I Been Pwned search feature works similarly to what we have been doing with IP addresses.
-You register your email address into our service, so that we believe you have a right to search for available security information relating to it.
+You register your email address into our service so that we believe you have a right to search for available security information relating to it.
 You may register multiple email addresses, as long as you can verify that you have access to those addresses.
 We then help you search for security information relating to your email addresses from available good-quality sources.
-Initially we use security researcher Troy Hunt's widely publicized and credible data breach reporting service Have I Been Pwned to tell you about publically known security incidents relating to your email addresses, such as data breaches.
+Initially, we use security researcher Troy Hunt's widely publicized and credible data breach reporting service Have I Been Pwned to tell you about publically known security incidents relating to your email addresses, such as data breaches.